Arkiv-Network/arkiv-contracts/docs/arkiv-state-accounts.md

 Cons
 - large modified-reth work package

-## Option C — start with option A, migrate to B
+## Option C — start with option A, move on to B

 Testnet in September ships A, later testnet-2 ships B via a testnet reset (no migration).